Writing a Lean Business Plan for a Startup

 What Is a Lean Startup Business Plan?

 A lean startup business plan is a short roadmap that outlines the startup’s goals and the steps to reach them.
 Concise in nature, sometimes only as long as one page, a lean startup plan starts by identifying a problem and solution.
-As beneficial as it is to have a business plan to secure investors, a lean startup business plan is also a template for entrepreneurs to think out their strategy for success.
+As beneficial as it is to have a business plan to secure investors, a lean startup business plan is also a template for entrepreneurs to think out and document their business strategy.

 Lean Startup Plan Pros